Xanture/learning-journal-301/LG-code301-day3.md

 ### Rough days, but sunshine ahead

 Actually it's going to rain the next few days but this is how I manage my stress.
 Yesterday I had some setback because it took me a long time to find the lecture notes after the portion of the Youtube lecture was bugged out.
 I couldn't figure out what to search for in the book for the string I needed.
-A little bummbed but it's okay.
+A little bummed but it's okay.
 I'll finish my project this weekend.
 Didn't get to work on my portfolio.